-Although pressure sores can happen to anyone, some factors can make a person higher risk such as:
+Although anyone can get a pressure sore, some factors can make a person higher risk such as:

 - Old age